SunflashRune/Skyrim-Special-Edition-Randomizer-for-Manual-Archipelago/README.md

 If everything goes as it should, you'll have a file (Named AP_stringofnumbershere.zip) delivered to your `.../Archipelago/Output/` folder.

-The simplest next step, and the only one we'll describe here; is to take that zip file and upload it on the AP site and let it do the hosting for you. https://archipelago.gg/uploads
+The simplest next step, and the only one we'll describe here; is to take that zip file and upload it on the AP site and let it do the hosting for you.

+https://archipelago.gg/uploads

 This will eventually lead to you getting a room assigned, along with connection info (usually something like `archipelago.gg:PortNumbersHere`).

-### FINALLY time to connect!
+## FINALLY time to connect!

 Go open ArchipelagoLauncher.exe again, and on the right-hand side (you may need to scroll) should be Manual Client.
 At the top, the Server box should read the same as your server host.
 If you've followed these instructions, it'll be the info you have from the room assigned in the previous step; that archipelago.gg:PortNumberHere line.

-Manual Game Id box will need to read `Manual_SkyrimSpecialEdition_SunflashRune`  EXACTLY, caps and everything.
+The Manual Game Id box will need to read `Manual_SkyrimSpecialEdition_SunflashRune`  EXACTLY, caps and everything.
 You may then click Connect in the top right, and then the window should ask you to put your Player Name (from that Yaml you edited!), into the Command box at the bottom.
 Be sure to press Enter afterwards.
 That should be it!